envi/envi.github.io/docs/index.md

 **v.
 5.7.7**

-Create a new Manufacturer within the logged-in organization by using a new [endpoint](Manufacturers.md#create-a-new-manufacturer).
+You can now create a new Manufacturer within the logged-in organization using a new [endpoint](Manufacturers.md#create-a-new-manufacturer).

 **v.
 5.7.6**